“Albers/Itten” animated display design

 To capture the NASA feel, I used the colours from NASA’s own brand guidelines.
 I also used the typeface Nasalization, which was created by typographer Ray Larabie as an homage to NASA’s “worm” logo.
 Finally, I imported blueprints from the Apollo mission (available on the NASA website) for the looping background.
 In After Effects, I added adjustment layers and effects to reproduce the vintage film reel look, imagining this as an educational film discovered in the NASA archives.
 For that reason, I also used an aspect ratio of 4:3 like old Super8 film, including the rounded corners from the frames on the actual film stock.

-“Fantastic Four” characters animation
+“Fantastic Four” character animations

 Final project for the Domestika course “Microanimations in 2D in After Effects” taught by Modik Studio.
 We had to create a series of micro-animations featuring related four characters.
 The course brief was about circus characters such as a strongman, an acrobat, a contortionist, and so on.
 But I’d recently read Full Circle by Alex Ross, and also the Jonathan Hickman run of Fantastic Four.
 Since those four characters resembled the archetypes in the circus theme, I thought they would be a great fit for the project.